Chou Yuan-chin

-Chou Yuan-chin (周源卿 (Zhōu Yuánqīng)) is a Taiwanese politician.
+Chou Yuan-chin (周源卿 (Zhōu Yuánqīng)) is a Taiwanese nuclear engineer.
 He was the Minister of the Atomic Energy Council in the Executive Yuan from 1 February to 20 May 2016.

 Education

-Chou earned bachelor's and master's degree in nuclear engineering from National Tsing Hua University.
-He then received his doctoral degree in the same field from Massachusetts Institute of Technology.
+Chou graduated from National Tsing Hua University with a Bachelor of Science (B.S.) and a Master of Science (M.S.) in nuclear engineering in 1977 and 1979, respectively.
+He then completed doctoral studies in the United States, where he earned his Ph.D. in nuclear engineering from the Massachusetts Institute of Technology in 1988.

 Early career

 Chou had been an adjunct lecturer at the Department of Mechanical Engineering of Chung Cheng Institute of Technology in 1979–1981.
 In 1984–1985, he was the adjunct lecturer at the Department of Aerospace of Tamkang University and in 1991-1992 he was the adjunct associate professor at the Department of Mechanical Engineering of Chung Yuan Christian University.